 Homo sapiens, or humans, as far as I know, are the only species in the animal kingdom that are aware that one day they are going to die.

-The first time I heard this, it fascinated me and made me wonder if life would be more comfortable not being aware of the fact that one day we cease to exist.
+The first time I heard this, it fascinated me and made me wonder if life would be more comfortable not being aware that one day we cease to exist.

 Imagine it.
 Life is going well.
-Then suddenly it is no more.
+Then suddenly, it is no more.
 No worry about what the future holds.
 We are born.
 We experience life.
-Then suddenly we are no longer there.
+Then we are no longer there.
 No fear.
 Just nothingness.

-Being aware that we are going to die shapes and influences our lives much more than we would like to admit.
-A lot of our anxieties and phobias at their core are fear of some type of loss or death.
+Being aware that we will die shapes and influences our lives much more than we would like to admit.
+This is because so many of our anxieties and phobias at their core are fear of some loss or death.